g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 ##  Real-world examples illustrating performance differences between Protocols
 Numerous websites and web apps provide real-world examples of how HTTP/1.1, HTTP/2, and HTTP/3 function differently.
 Here are a few typical situations:

-* Website Loading Speed: Several resources (including [HTML](https://html.com/tags/main/), [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS), [JavaScript](https://www.javascript.com/), pictures, and fonts) are retrieved sequentially via distinct TCP connections when loading a website built using HTTP 1.1.
-Increased latency may arise from this, particularly if the server is located far away or if the network isn't operating well.
-HTTP/2 websites, on the other hand, benefit from multiplexing, which enables the simultaneous retrieval of several resources over a single TCP connection.
-This can greatly shorten the page's total load time, particularly for intricate websites with plenty of resources.
-QUIC significantly minimizes latency with HTTP/3 by removing head-of-line blocking and enhancing congestion management.
-This may result in significantly quicker loading times, especially over cellular networks or in scenarios where packet loss is considerable.
+* Website Loading Speed: HTTP/1.1 websites load resources sequentially over distinct TCP connections, leading to increased latency, especially over distant servers or unreliable networks.
+In contrast, HTTP/2 utilizes multiplexing to retrieve multiple resources simultaneously over a single TCP connection, significantly reducing load times for complex websites.
+HTTP/3, powered by QUIC, further minimizes latency by eliminating head-of-line blocking and improving congestion management, resulting in faster loading times, particularly on cellular networks or in high packet loss scenarios.

 * Streaming and Real-Time Communication: Because HTTP/2 and HTTP/3 offer server push and multiplexing, streaming services—like video and music platforms—can benefit from improved performance.
 This makes it possible to distribute media content more effectively, which leads to buffering reduction and smoother playback.
 Based on QUIC, HTTP/3 offers reduced latency, which is advantageous for real-time communication applications like chat rooms and multiplayer games.
 This improves the user experience by enabling faster response times and data delivery.